 The Mozambique Island Bridge, stretching 3.8 kilometers, is undoubtedly one of the most spectacular bridges in the world.
 Constructed with concrete, this bridge rests 12,500 feet over the Indian Ocean, connecting the mainland of the country to the Mozambique Island popularly known as “Ilha de Moçambique.”

 Wouri Bridge of Cameroon

 Built in the 1950s, this 1,800-meter-long bridge links the capital of Douala to the main port of Bonabéri.
 One interesting characteristic of the bridge is its capacity to carry both road and rail traffic.
 So far, it remains one of the key drivers of economic growth in Cameroon, connecting trade and commerce.

 Mkapa Bridge of TanzaniaThis bridge is by far the longest and largest bridge in Tanzania.
 Stretching across the Rufiji River, the Mkapa Bridge of Tanzania, which is named after Benjamin Mkapa, the third president of Tanzania, opened to traffic in 2003.
 So far, the construction of this bridge is said to link Tanzania’s southern economic zones, boosting trade between towns and cities within the country.

-WANT TO GET MORE NEWS LIKE THIS?
 THE BEST STORIES INBOX!